Why are Labradors always hungry?

 - dermatological diseases

-- anesthetic complications.
+- and anesthetic complications.

 Why Are Labradors Always Hungry During Training?

 According to the American Kennel Club (AKC), Labrador Retrievers have been the most popular breed for the last 28 years.